AyeAreEm/Tree-View/README.md

 - Hide specific folders option (globally - doesn't render items but still searchable)
 - Ignore specific folders option (globally - doesn't load items at all)

-- Icon options? (might be to much of a hassle)
+- Icon options? (might be too much of a hassle)

 ---